Ciro Terranova

-Ciro Terranova ([ˈtʃiːro ˌtɛrraˈnɔːva]; July 20, 1888 − February 20, 1938) was an Italian-born New York City gangster and one time underboss of the Morello crime family.
+Ciro Terranova ([ˈtʃiːro ˌtɛrraˈnɔːva]; July 20, 1888 − February 20, 1938) was a Sicilian-born American gangster in New York City, and one time underboss of the Morello crime family.

 Early life

 Terranova was born in the town of Corleone, Sicily.
-In 1893, Ciro moved to New York with his father, mother, four sisters, brothers Vincenzo and Nicolo to meet half brother Giuseppe Morello, who had arrived six months earlier.
+In 1893, Ciro moved to New York with his father, mother, four sisters, brothers Vincenzo and Nicolo to meet half brother Giuseppe Morello, who had emigrated six months earlier.
 Years later, Ciro, Vincenzo, Nicolo, and Giuseppe would found the powerful Morello crime family.

 Due to lack of work in the New York area, Terranova and his family only stayed there for about a year.
 They eventually traveled to Louisiana, where the father planted sugar cane, then moved to Bryan, Texas, where they worked as cotton pickers.
 After two years in Texas, malaria struck the family.
 They moved back to New York in 1896.

 Return to New York

 Ciro and Vincent went to school and worked at the family business, a plastering store, on evenings and weekends.
 Ciro later worked as a waiter at a restaurant owned by his stepbrother Giuseppe, at the rear of the Prince Street Saloon.
 In 1903, Giuseppe was charged with the barrel murders but released due to lack of evidence.
 After the trials ended in June 1903, the Morello crime family continued to deal with police searches and harassment.
 On one such occasion Ciro, Vincent, and his nephews Charlie and Nick Sylvester were arrested and held overnight.
 Another time, Ciro was arrested while trying to find a doctor for Charlie.